Visit www.uatoabinfo.ca to learn more about Mental Health Supports available for individuals impacted by the war in Ukraine.

 We stand united in our support for all those impacted by the military assault on Ukraine.
 PAA is collaborating with Alberta, and Canada, based supports.
 We want to share with members ways that you can get involved and demonstrate your support for others in this difficult time.

-Red Cross launches Ukraine Humanitarian Crisis Appeal – Canadian Red Cross Make a one-time or repeating donation to Canadian Red Cross.
-Donations to the Ukraine Humanitarian Crisis Appeal will enable the Red Cross and Red Crescent Movement to respond to humanitarian needs.
-Red Cross providing life-saving assistance for hundreds of thousands displaced from Ukraine Remain Informed about the situation and needs of refugees from Ukraine.
-Hundreds of thousands displaced by the war are assisted by the Red Cross
+Red Cross launches Ukraine Humanitarian Crisis Appeal – Canadian Red Cross.
+Make a one-time or repeating donation to Canadian Red Cross.
+Donations to the Ukraine Humanitarian Crisis Appeal will enable the Red Cross and Red Crescent Movement to humanitarian needs.
+Red Cross providing life-saving assistance for hundreds of thousands displace from Ukraine.
+Remain informed about the situation and needs of refugees from Ukraine.
+Hundreds of thousands of displaced by the war are assisted by the Red Cross.

-Support Youth Affected by the War It can be challenging to communicate events of the war to children and youth.
-National Association of School Psychologists collected information about how to adjust information and communication styles to the children age-appropriately, risk factors, and possible responses, and general tips and suggestions on how to cope with the crisis
+Support Youth Affected by the War.
+It can be challenging to communicate events of the war to children and youth.
+National Association of School Psychologists collected information about how to adjust information and communication styles to children age-appropriately, risk factors, and possible responses, and general tips and suggestions on how to cope with the crisis.

 To find more general and detailed information visit:

 Read the full document of resources here: UCC website FAQ’s March 3’22